 As a SPARC employee, we will rely on you to reflect our vision for children and families to feel supported and our community to be aware of the unique gifts of all children.
 Through every aspect of patient care and employee collaboration, we expect compassion, respect, and a high level of professionalism.

 Previous experience with young children and/or children with disabilities is strongly recommended to ensure competency and knowledge in: program planning, development and coordination for children with a wide range of unique developmental needs.

-- Degree in Occupational Therapy from an accredited program (Required)
+- Degree from an accredited, board approved occupational therapy assistant program (Required)

-- Washington State License in Occupational Therapy (Required)
+- Washington State Occupational Therapy Assistant Licence (Required)